fzankl/fzankl/README.md

 ### Industrial IoT & Enterprise Platforms - Cloud-Native on Azure

 I build cloud systems for industrial IoT and enterprise platforms on Azure.
-My work runs from **Azure Functions to AKS, in .NET, and private networking** is the part that ties it together.
+My work runs from **Azure Functions to AKS, in .NET**, and **private networking** is the part that ties it together.

 More than 15 years in distributed systems, the last ten of them on Microsoft Azure.
 My samples are written for production questions rather than hello-world demos: what breaks during a migration, how a service behaves behind Private Link, what a landing zone has to provide before a workload can go in.